 And this responsibility isn’t Washington’s alone.
 Commercial players are now stepping in.
 SpaceX’s Starshield program, for example, is already providing secure satellite communications to U.S. and allied militaries.[10]

-With defense spending expected to surpass $1 trillion this year[11], it’s no surprise that titanium demand is scaling right alongside it.
+With defense spending expected to surpass $1.5 trillion annually[11], it’s no surprise that titanium demand is scaling right alongside it.

 Powering Next-Generation Medical Devices